Making Tax Digital for VAT: a guide to the penalties

 - £400 if you submit a paper VAT return, unless HMRC has told you that you’re exempt from submitting your return online

-New penalty points system for VAT from 2020
+The new penalty points system for VAT from 2023

-- A fine after four accumulated points for a missed quarterly VAT return.
+- Four accumulated points for missed quarterly VAT returns

-- A fine after four accumulated points for a missed monthly VAT return.
+- Five accumulated points for missed monthly VAT returns

 Penalty points will last for two years before they expire.

 As well as penalties for late submissions, new penalties for late payment will also apply, as follows:

 - 16-29 days: 2% of the amount outstanding

 - 30 days: 2% of the tax outstanding at day 15 plus 2% of the tax outstanding at day 30

 If any tax is still unpaid on day 31, an additional penalty will be incurred.
 This will accrue daily, at a rate of 4% per annum on the outstanding amount.

 HMRC will let taxpayers request a Time to Pay Arrangement, which, if agreed, will stop a penalty from accruing from the day the taxpayer approaches HMRC.